Bankruptcy Attorneys in Ventura

 Helping Clients Get Back on Their Feet from Our Offices in Encino & Ventura

 Bankruptcy is the legal process by which a person who can no longer pay their bills and loans gains a fresh financial start.
-Federal law grants all United States citizens the right to file for bankruptcy and all cases are handled by the federal court.
+Federal law grants all United States citizens the right to file for bankruptcy, and the federal court handles all cases.
 For these reasons, you need a bankruptcy attorney who is well-versed in all aspects of the law and can skillfully prepare you for the proceedings ahead.
-At Zahn Law Office, our Ventura bankruptcy lawyers can help you regain sound financial footing by first filing for bankruptcy to eliminate the debts that are currently holding you back.
-We work exclusively with Chapter 7 bankruptcies
+At Zahn Law Office, our Ventura bankruptcy lawyers can help you regain sound financial footing by first filing for bankruptcy to eliminate the debts currently holding you back.
+We work exclusively with Chapter 7 bankruptcies.

 When you file for bankruptcy, you may be able to:

 - Eliminate all legal obligations to your debts

 - Halt foreclosure and catch up on missed payments

 - Prevent repossession of property